Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/SuperLU/README.md

 -   The EasyConfig is a LUST development.

-### Version 6.0.0 for cpeGNU 24.03
+### Version 6.0.1 for cpeGNU 24.03 and 25.03

 -   Update based on previous easyconfigs

+-   The OpenMP versionsuffix is misleading as the code does not contain any OpenMP directives and as a static library, will also not link to the multithreaded BLAS.
+This was copied from the EasyBuilders repository and it is not clear why they did that.

 ### Version 7.0.1 for cpeGNU 25.03

--   Removed the OpenMP enabling, also from `toolchainopts`.
-    You may want to use it in `toolchainopts` to link the OpenMP version of LibSci, but in fact you need `SuperLU_MT` for threading support in SuperLU itself.

-    There are no OpenMP pragma's in the code, and even though it needs a BLAS library, there is no reference to that in the pkgconfig file for the package, so basically adding the OpenMP compiler flags should not do anything.
+-   Mostly a straightforward adaptation of the 6.0.1 EasyConfig in 25.03.

+-   The EasyConfig was also extended to generate both static and shared libraries.

+-   As we now generate a shared library version also, we must take into account single- en multi-threaded BLAS libraries, which is why there is a version with and without `-OpenMP` versionsuffix.

+    Note that SuperLU itself is single-threaded code.